DaluiLucas/TP1/README.md

-# TP1
+# TP2

-Developed with Unreal Engine 4
+Developed with Unreal Engine 5.1.1
 Lab 01 : REALE Lucas

 ### Launch project :
-Download from Git, go in Folder and right click on TP1 (Unreal Engine Project File) and Select Generate Visual Studio Project Files.
+Download from Git,
+ Go in Folder and right click on TP1 (Unreal Engine Project File), if your engine version is different you can right clic on the UProject and switch unreal version to yours, but there is a risk it wont work properly.
+Right clic on the UProject and Select Generate Visual Studio Project Files.
-Then you can start the game by clicking twice on TP1, Rebuild if asked, all project code will be available in TP1.sln
+Then you can start the game by clicking twice on TP1, Rebuild if asked, all project code will be available in TP1.sln If the project files do not appear inside Visual, you can go inside Unreal Engine->ContentBrowser->C++ Class-> Double clic on any class and it should open properly inside Visual Studio Code.

+TP1: inside Unreal Engine->ContentBrowser->Maps->AllSteeringExempleMap
 ### Project:
 Base Map contains multiple Ai each using different steering method.
 You can create your own by :